There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 The different types of obligation: obligation of means and obligation of result.

-Criteria for choosing a business form.
+Criteria for choosing a business structure.

 The role and powers of the supervisory and management bodies.